 If you have been following our blog, you will remember that I made a DIY Fall Burlap Wreath and a DIY Patriot Burlap Wreath for our home last year.
-Out of all the wreaths I have ever made, these burlap wreaths have been my favorites… that is, until now.
-Now, my all-time favorite is this romantic DIY Burlap and Lace wreath I made for Valentine’s Day this year.
+Out of all the wreaths, these burlap wreaths have been my favorites, until now.

 Keep attaching the gathered burlap to the frame until it is completely covered.

 I made a wire loop so that I could easily hang the wreath from a hook on the wall or from a wreath hanger on a door.

 Next, I attached one end of the mauve wedding ribbon to the frame using the same process as for the burlap.